 Summer Wildlife & Culture - Baffin Island

 Designed for the individual amateur or professional naturalist who seeks to experience the Inuit life-style as it has developed over the last 3,000 years, experience firsthand viewing and photographing Arctic wildlife and birds, free of the minimal constraints associated with even small-group involvement.
-From the beginning, the flight over the steppes to southern Baffin Island’s Foxe Peninsula is spectacular and just the beginning of your immersion in an amazing landscape.
+From the beginning, the flight to southern Baffin Island’s Foxe Peninsula or northeastern Baffin Island’s Clyde River is spectacular and just the beginning of your immersion in an amazing landscape.

 See the sunlight refracted through stranded pack ice in Cape Dorset, as it changes from aquamarine to a surreal pink in the warm light of evening.
+Pick your way though chunks of ice as you paddle away from Clyde River into the open sea, and then along the coast.
 Watch icebergs resembling ships of the Great White Fleet drift around you as you see vistas only witnessed by true Arctic explorers.
 With your Inuit guide, stop at traditional camps and share hot tea and bannock with local Inuit who have returned to the summering ground of their elders, and where they observe the continuation of traditional carving and weaving crafts.
 Unhurriedly, observe and photograph a multitude of land and sea mammals including caribou, seals and walrus, as well as migratory birds.

 DURATION: